gurubamal/success_taste/README.md

 CEPH (v15) MULTINODE VMS Install SETUP:

-1) Rename Vagrantfile.ceph to Vagrantfile in success_taste directory and run:

-     chmod +x *.sh #make all scripts executable
+1) Rename Vagrantfile.ceph to Vagrantfile in success_taste directory and make all scripts executable

 2) Now run the below commands: